dalenguyen/angular2-media-watch-list/README.md

 *If you use a code editor that launches its own web server please note that it may run on a different port number.
 You will want to use `npm start` for this project.*

+*You may want to change or remove .htaccess file*